 An Intensive In-Home Counselor conducts individual counseling sessions for parents and deals with delicate issues like sexual addiction.
 They also prepare progress reports for clients.

-There are some key differences in responsibilities as well.
-For example, a counselor internship responsibilities require skills like "intake assessments," "substance abuse issues," "group therapy sessions," and "cognitive behavioral therapy."
+There are some key differences in the responsibilities of each position.
+For example, counselor internship responsibilities require skills like "intake assessments," "substance abuse issues," "group therapy sessions," and "cognitive behavioral therapy."
 Meanwhile a typical intensive in-home counselor has skills in areas such as "intensive in-home," "therapeutic interventions," "out-of-home placements," and "medication management."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that counselor internship responsibilities requires skills like "intake interviews," "conflict resolution," "lpc," and "art therapy."
-But an alcohol and drug counselor might use skills, such as, "patients," "social work," "rehabilitation," and "substance abuse treatment."
+For example, resumes show us that counselor internship responsibilities requires skills like "intake interviews," "conflict resolution," "lpc," and "art therapy."
+But an alcohol and drug counselor might use other skills in their typical duties, such as, "patients," "social work," "rehabilitation," and "substance abuse treatment."

 A community health counselor typically provides health and welfare support to the disadvantaged members of a community.
 Their responsibilities revolve around devising strategies to reach out to community members, coordinating with schools and other institutions, and building positive relationships with the communities that they serve.
 They may also provide counseling sessions to individuals of all ages, conduct observations and assessments, perform interventions, and identify any signs of abuse or neglect, reporting to the authorities right away.
 Furthermore, they may refer families or individuals to other social services unit if necessary.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, a counselor internship is likely to be skilled in "substance abuse issues," "psychosocial assessments," "relapse prevention," and "intake interviews," while a typical community health counselor is skilled in "social work," "behavioral health," "patients," and "rehabilitation."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, a counselor internship is likely to be skilled in "substance abuse issues," "psychosocial assessments," "relapse prevention," and "intake interviews," while a typical community health counselor is skilled in "social work," "behavioral health," "patients," and "rehabilitation."

-Community health counselors are known to earn similar educational levels when compared to counselor interns.
-Additionally, they're 3.5% more likely to graduate with a Master's Degree, and 0.5% more likely to earn a Doctoral Degree.
+Community health counselors earn the highest salary when working in the health care industry, where they receive an average salary of $41,674.
+Comparatively, counselor interns have the highest earning potential in the finance industry, with an average salary of $51,629.community health counselors typically earn similar educational levels compared to counselor interns.
+Specifically, they're 3.5% more likely to graduate with a Master's Degree, and 0.5% more likely to earn a Doctoral Degree.

 Substance abuse counselors act as a support system for people with drug and alcohol problems and other behavioral issues.
 They help the patients control their behavior until they achieve a full recovery.
 The mental health counselors aid patients to overcome their chemical dependencies and become self-sufficient individuals.
 Part of their duty includes meeting clients to evaluate their health and substance issues while creating goals and treatment plans.
 They teach clients coping mechanisms, refer them to support groups, and engage them in group therapy sessions.
 Once the patient is stable, they help them re-establish their careers and give updates and reports of progress to the courts.
 Requirements for the job include a master's degree in counseling and social work.

-Even though a few skill sets overlap, there are some differences that are important to note.
+Even though a few skill sets overlap between counselor interns and substance abuse counselors, there are some differences that are important to note.
 For one, a counselor internship might have more use for skills like "individual therapy sessions," "conflict resolution," "lpc," and "art therapy."
-Meanwhile, some substance abuse counselors might include skills like "patients," "substance abuse treatment," "social work," and "rehabilitation" on their resume.
+Meanwhile, some responsibilities of substance abuse counselors require skills like "patients," "substance abuse treatment," "social work," and "rehabilitation. "